 They wrote torrid poetry about their rock and roll conquests, and – under the twisted direction of Frank Zappa – released two albums.
 To call them a band gives them more musical credit than they would ever deserve – more like a blare of strumpets.

-Some groupies even turned their experiences into art, like the legendary penis-sculpting Plaster Casters of Chicago (pictured below) and the groupies answer to Uncle Remus, the infamous Cherry Vanilla and Miss Pamela Des Barres.
+Some groupies even turned their experiences into art, like the legendary penis-sculpting Cynthia Plaster Caster and the Plaster Casters of Chicago (pictured below) and the groupies’ answer to Uncle Remus, the infamous Cherry Vanilla and Miss Pamela Des Barres.

 The book Groupie, written by Jenny Fabian and Johnny Byrne and published by Mayflower Books in 1970, told, in a semi-documentary fashion, how a London girl rose to the highest ranks of groupiedom.
 Fabian and Byrne thinly disguised the identities of various groups and individuals encountered, but their real identities shone through nonetheless.